jatinrana-dev/HTML-CSS-JS-PROJECTS/1.Landing Pages/Yoga/README.md

 # 🧘 Yoga Landing Page

 A responsive yoga studio landing page built from scratch using vanilla HTML, CSS, and JavaScript — no frameworks, no libraries.
-Built as a practice project to strengthen core web fundamentals.
+Built as a practice project to strengthen core web fundamentals......

 **🔗 Live Preview:** [landing-page-yoga.netlify.app](https://landing-page-yoga.netlify.app/)